Gistly

 QA programs are one of the most effective compliance enforcement mechanisms in contact centers.
 By including compliance criteria as mandatory (auto-fail) items on the QA scorecard, every evaluation becomes a compliance check.
 AI-powered quality assurance extends this from 2-5% sampling to 100% coverage, detecting compliance violations on every call rather than relying on random audits.

 AI introduces new compliance considerations: AI-generated transcripts are personal data requiring the same protections as recordings, automated scoring decisions may require explainability under emerging AI regulations, consent for AI processing may need to go beyond basic recording consent, and vendor AI tools create shared compliance responsibilities.
 At the same time, AI-powered conversation intelligence and automated auditing make 100% compliance monitoring financially viable for the first time.
+For BPOs operating in multilingual environments, compliance monitoring must also account for conversations conducted in Hindi, Tamil, and other regional languages, including Hinglish call auditing where agents code-switch between languages mid-sentence.

 A call center compliance checklist is a structured assessment tool that covers the key compliance areas: recording and consent management, data protection controls, agent conduct standards, monitoring and audit capabilities, and outbound calling regulations.
 Use it during internal audits and vendor assessments to identify gaps before regulators do.
 See our complete checklist above.